The New Wave of Israel: Toward an Israeli Renaissance - Led by Ronen Kolton Yehuda (MKR: Messiah King RKY)

 Israel has achieved a great deal under difficult conditions.
 It has built institutions, defended itself, absorbed immigration, developed science and technology, created culture, and remained a central home for the Jewish people while also carrying the responsibility of being a democratic state for all its citizens.

 The New Wave of Israel: Toward an Israeli Renaissance is a call to widen the national horizon.
-It is a call to see security, economy, faith, technology, education, culture, and civic life as parts of one national future.
-Israel should remain strong and protected, but it should also become more educated, more cultured, more efficient, more respectful, more creative, and more humane.
+It is a call to see faith, security, economy, technology, culture, and civic life as parts of one national direction.
+Israel should remain strong and protected, but it should also become more educated, more modern, more efficient, more respectful, more creative, and more humane.

-This vision does not belong only to one person or one campaign.
-A real renaissance can only happen if citizens, communities, educators, artists, scientists, entrepreneurs, public servants, religious leaders, local authorities, and national institutions take part in it.
+At the same time, this vision does not belong only to one person or one campaign.
+A real renaissance can only happen if citizens, communities, educators, artists, scientists, entrepreneurs, public servants, religious leaders, local authorities, national institutions, and young people take part in it.
 Leadership can open the door, but society must walk through it.

 Related links